UCSBCarpentry/2019-02-21-UCSBLibrary/email1.md

 [detailed setup instuctions](https://ucsbcarpentry.github.io/2019-02-21-UCSBLibrary/index.html#setup)
 on the workshop website.
 Feel free to contact [Jon Jablonski](mailto:jonjab@ucsb.edu), [Yuan Wu](mailto:yuanwu@ucsb.edu), or [Sharon Solis](swsolis@ucsb.edu) if you need some help with installation.

+Next, fill out this [pre-workshop survey](https://www.surveymonkey.com/r/swc_pre_workshop_v1?workshop_id=2019-02-21-UCSBLibrary), which is also linked from the main workshop page.

 Please also review the [Carpentry Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
 We are dedicated to creating a respectful and inclusive learning environment for everyone present.

 Coffee, tea, and a light breakfast will be served both mornings.
 Lunch on